Search Integration And The Panl Response Object

 3. Any sort ordering

-The following filters are not rendered to the page within the Active Filters section:
+The following filters are not rendered to the page within the Active Filters section as these have other links on the UI to change these values:

 1. Query operand,